November 7, 2016

 The layout of the Gardens as it is today is largely based on Lawrence Niven's design.
 The cultural landscape includes a rich variety of historic features, plantings and buildings that demonstrate the development of the garden.
 Burkill Hall is a colonial plantation bungalow built in 1886.
 It used to be the director's house and was named in honour of the only father and son pair to hold the post of Director of Singapore Botanic Gardens, Isaac and Humphrey Burkill.
 The ground level serves as an exhibition area, showcasing information on the different hybrids named after VIPs who have visited the garden.

-About the stamp, issued to mark the Centennial Anniversary of the Siriraj School of Nursing and Midwifery, I wrote here.
+About the stamp, issued to commemorate the ASEAN Community, I wrote here.

 Singapore Botanic Gardens - Wikipedia